nlxai/sdk/packages/website/src/content/02-02-touchpoint-ui-theming.md

-NLX Touchpoint provides powerful theming capabilities that let you match your brand's visual identity.
+Touchpoint provides powerful theming capabilities that let you match your brand's visual identity.
 While the system offers comprehensive customization options, most applications can achieve a cohesive look by adjusting just two key properties.

 ## Quick Customization